Axway-API-Management-Plus/limit-application-scopes/README.md

 # Description
 In certain situations it makes sense, that an application gets only a limited set of OAuth-Token-Scopes.
-For instance, to make restrict some API-Methods by higher-scopes, that are not available to all applications.
+For instance, to  restrict some API-Methods by higher-scopes, that are not available to all applications.
 By default, the an application in API-Manager gets all Scopes of all APIs that Application is subscribed to.
 There is no way to restrict the scopes for an API-Administrator.

 This policy provides the option to restrict the scopes per consuming application.